 from the first losses taken by non-senior tranches (Policy option 4).
-As such, the standard Non-STS securitisations formula should differentiate between the two, especially for non-STS securitizations.
-Lower do not benefit from risk charges for senior non-STS positions would increase the attractiveness of the asset some of the class.
-For example: For AAA respectively AA rated senior tranches of non STS- improvements securitisations and spread duration 1 and 3 the risk charges are 12.5 % (13.4 %) respectively introduced by the STS 37.5 % (40.2 %).
-By comparison as above mentioned, other bonds ranked with AAA (AA) regulation which and duration 1 and 3 have risk charges of 0.9 % and 2.7 % (1.1 % and 3.3 %).
-The provides a reliable corresponding risk charges for STS securitizations with an AAA (AA) and spread duration 1 framework.
-In order to respectively 3 is 1 % (1.2 %) respectively 3 % (3.6 %).
-From our point of view, these risk reduce the capital charges for senior tranches of non STS-securitisations are therefore too high and should be requirement for non-STS reduced. securitisations there would have to be robust evidence that their current risk charges overestimate the loss in their value in the 99.5 % scenario.
-9 Association of German Banks Option 4 In our case "Option 4" means no comment on this question.
+As such, the standard formula should differentiate between the two, especially for non-STS securitizations.
+Lower risk charges for senior non-STS positions would increase the attractiveness of the asset class.
+For example: For AAA respectively AA rated senior tranches of non STS-securitisations and spread duration 1 and 3 the risk charges are 12.5 % (13.4 %) respectively 37.5 % (40.2 %).
+By comparison as above mentioned, other bonds ranked with AAA (AA) and duration 1 and 3 have risk charges of 0.9 % and 2.7 % (1.1 % and 3.3 %).
+The corresponding risk charges for STS securitizations with an AAA (AA) and spread duration 1 respectively 3 is 1 % (1.2 %) respectively 3 % (3.6 %).
+From our point of view, these risk charges for senior tranches of non STS-securitisations are therefore too high and should be reduced. do not benefit from some of the improvements introduced by the STS regulation which provides a reliable framework.
+In order to reduce the capital 9 Association of German Banks Option 4 In our case "Option 4" means no comment on this question.
 N/A